KochPJ/AutoPoseEstimation/README.md

 # Terminal User Interface
-We have created a Terminal User Interface to quickly test our implementations.
+We created a Terminal User Interface to quickly test our implementations.
 You can run it with:

 $ python main.py